 Toronto Niagara Greenbelt Express

 Are you looking to get out of Toronto this summer?
 Starting this coming May long weekend you can take the train from Union Station in Toronto to Niagara Falls – with your bike on Friday nights and weekends.

-The Niagara station is located one block from the 56 kilometre Niagara River Recreation Trail which takes you through glorious wine country to Niagara-on-the-Lake.
 It’s also possible to get off in St. Catherines and explore Port Dalhousie and the Welland Canal.
 There is room for up to 46 bikes on Saturdays, Sundays and holidays.